Timeroot/DVFS_PACE2022/README.md

 If you want to use it as a library in your program, you should build a `Graph` and then call `ExactSolver.solve(g)`.

+# Writeup

+The algorithm and approach is documented at https://arxiv.org/pdf/2208.01119v1.pdf, the offficial writeup to accompany this submission.

 # License

 DVFS is released under the MIT License, see LICENSE.txt.
 However, be aware that the necessary components